pjf17/GRUTinizer/Tutorial.md

 ## GValues

+The following table presents all GValues used automatically by specific functions in GRUTinizer.

 | GValue Name           | Purpose                  | Related Function          |
 |:---------------------:|--------------------------|---------------------------|
 |CRDC1_X_OFFSET         | Calibration for CRDC 1 X | TS800Hit::GetDispersiveX()|